HuyCam/login-logout-system/README.md

 # login-logout-system
 ## Prerequisites to run this app:
+* install Nodejs on your machine.
 * install your nodemon or change dev script command in package.json to only use "node" instead of nodemon
-* install Nodejs npm on your machine.

 To run this app:
 1. clone it to your computer.